dslaborg/frequency-pretraining/README.md

 * `-cn=<experiment group>/<sub-experiment>`: name of experiment to run, for which a `<sub-experiment>.yaml` file has to exist in the `config/<experiment group>` directory

+Sample call (single
+run): `python scripts/eval_fine-tuned.py -cn=exp001/exp001a +model.downstream.path='exp001b-base_fe_clas-2023-10-13_14-21-17-final.pth' +training.downstream.trainer.evaluators.test='${evaluators.downstream.test}' model.downstream.feature_extractor.path=null`

+Explanation of the sample call: The `+model.downstream.path` parameter specifies the path to the model checkpoint that should be evaluated.
+The `+training.downstream.trainer.evaluators.test` parameter specifies the evaluator that should be used for evaluation.
+In this case, we want to evaluate on the test set and use the test evaluator that was defined in `exp001/fpt_config.yaml` under the key `evaluators.downstream.test`.
+Since both the model path and the evaluator weren't part of the configuration before, we add them using the `+` prefix.
+The last parameter `model.downstream.feature_extractor.path=null` is used to overwrite the feature extractor path, which is not needed for evaluation because we always load the full model.

 ### Visualization scripts

 The `scripts/visulaization` directory contains scripts used to create the figures used in our paper.